eamonnmcmanus/serialysis/README.md

 This is Serialysis, a library to parse serialized Java objects.
 It was originally published in [this blog entry](https://community.oracle.com/blogs/emcmanus/2007/06/12/disassembling-serialized-java-objects).

-Thanks to Chris Frohoff (frohoff@) for rescuing the source code from oblivion.
+Thanks to Chris Frohoff (@frohoff) for rescuing the source code from oblivion.
 It had not survived the migration of blogs from `weblogs.java.net` to `community.oracle.com`.

 The text below is closely based on the original blog entry, dating from